HISTORICAL FAMILY OWNED MOTEL

 Historical Baker’s Motel – 1960

-The ’60s brought about a lot of changes in the motel and the area as I-70 opened, the motel added 20 rooms with two beds and the area’s largest pool in front of this section.
+The ’60s brought about many changes in the motel and the area; as I-70 opened, the motel added 20 additional rooms with two beds and the area’s largest pool in front of this section.
 Baker’s Motel now consisted of 61 modern rooms.

-In 1963 the motel was sold to General Theater Corporation out of Cleveland, Ohio
+1963 the motel was sold to General Theater Corporation out of Cleveland, Ohio.
+This company owned most drive-ins in Ohio.

-- The back 20 rooms were added which are large family rooms
+- The back 20 rooms were added, which are large family rooms.
+The Baker family added this section before selling the property.

 Ohio Historical Motel / Family Owned and Operated

 Baker’s Motel continues the long-standing tradition of providing quality lodging at a reasonable price and has been doing so since the late ’30s.
-Many of the strip motels that came after we are now falling apart structures that have not been operating motels for decades.
+Many of the strip motels that came after us are now falling apart structures that have not been operating motels for decades.
 At Baker’s Motel, we continually upgrade our property, offering clean and comfortable accommodations for workers and travelers alike.
-This year we opened our newest addition to the property, Norwich Antiques and more, an Antique and Gift shop for guests and travelers.
-Our hours are listed on our Facebook page and Google Listing.
+We opened our newest addition to the property almost five years ago, Norwich Antiques and More, an Antique and Gift shop for guests and travelers.
+If you want to view the shop, call, or if you are a guest, just ask.

 Historical Baker’s Motel – 1960